Unemployment in CA: EDD spokesperson talks new extension program, best time to call, certifying for benefits

 What happens if I max out my regular EDD benefits and the federal PEUC extension?

-Levy says the EDD it soon rolling out the Fed-ED program - which according to the EDD, extends claimants benefits for another 13 weeks once the Fed-ED period has been activated.
+Levy said the EDD it soon rolling out the Fed-ED program, which according to the agency, extends claimants benefits for another 13 weeks once the Fed-ED period has been activated.
 The program is activated in each state when unemployment reaches a certain level.

 If someone is eligible, Fed-ED benefits would be in addition to the regular unemployment benefits and the federal extension under the Pandemic Emergency Unemployment Compensation (PEUC).